Are you looking for fun listening activities for children to do at home or in the classroom?

 This is a variation of the previous game and involves listening as well as memorizing.

 Ask children to close their eyes and put a timer on your phone for 30 seconds.
-Ask them to listen carefully and try to remember all the things they heard – in order if possible.
+Ask them to listen carefully and try to recall all the sounds they heard—in order, if possible.

-List all the sounds and count how many different sounds there were.
+List all the sounds and count how many different sounds there are.
 With time, increase from 30 seconds to a minute of focused listening.

 9. Listen to Stories

-Listen to audiobook CDs or stories on Youtube, without looking at the screen.
+Listen to audiobooks or stories on YouTube without watching the screen.
 Ask your kids questions about the story.

 This also works with bedtime stories.
 Ask them to close their eyes and listen to you reading the story without showing the pictures.
-They can think about how they will draw the story for you in the morning.
+They can imagine how they will draw the story for you in the morning.

 10. Give Multiple Instructions